kcghost/CAH-Builder/README.md

 CAH Builder
 ===========
 This project helps you to create full size (63x88mm) custom generated [Cards Against Humanity](http://cardsagainsthumanity.com/) cards from plain text.
-The resulting images ~~will~~ should work at [Make Playing Cards](http://www.makeplayingcards.com/).
+The resulting images should work at [Make Playing Cards](http://www.makeplayingcards.com/).
 63 x 88mm, 310 GSM linen finish cards are recommended.

 Project Status
 --------------
 This project is still a work in progress.
 The following issues are yet to be addressed:

-* The card images have not yet been tested at [Make Playing Cards](http://www.makeplayingcards.com/).
+* The card images have been tested at [Make Playing Cards](http://www.makeplayingcards.com/).
+They came out well, but I did have [some nitpicks](http://kcghost.github.io/projects/2015/02/28/cah-cards.html) which have since been addressed in 0c5223897f587016331eaab0efb7e9081d83ac8a and 270e5fb7ff23eea7f7943f31c9823b647120f4a3.
+The changes have yet to be tested.
 * The generated card images may not match the cards from CAH in all cases (need changes to whitespace length determination, forced newlines)

 Requirements
 ------------
 You will need the following softwares to run CAH Builder:

+* Inkscape
+* XMLStarlet
+* ImageMagick
+* GNU Make
+* GNU Awk
-* make
+* rsync
-* gawk
+* cat
-* inkscape
+* cut
-* xmlstarlet
+* xargs
 * 'Nimbus Sans L Bold' font (very close to the Helvetica font used on the CAH cards)

 On Ubuntu just run:
 ```
-sudo apt-get install make gawk xmlstarlet inkscape
+sudo apt-get install make gawk xmlstarlet inkscape imagemagick
 ```

 Usage